Crested Butte, Colorado: History

+The town has changed from a mining town to a tourist retreat catering to the affluent as the ski resort has taken over the local economy.
+This has led to a housing crisis- the average home in Crested Butte is worth over $900,000.

+The Colorado General Assembly in 1990 designated Crested Butte the Wildflower Capital of Colorado.

 Geography

 Crested Butte is in north-central Gunnison County on the west side of the valley of the Slate River, along Coal Creek.
 Colorado State Highway 135 runs south from Crested Butte 27 mi to Gunnison, the county seat.

-At the 2020 United States Census, the town had a total area of 2.166 km2, all of it land.
+At the 2020 United States census, the town had a total area of 2.166 km2, all of it land.
 Crested Butte lies at an elevation of 8885 ft above sea level.

 Climate

-Climate type is dominated by the winter season, a long, bitterly cold period with short, clear days, relatively little precipitation in the form of rain, but massive amounts in the form of snow, and low humidity.
-The Köppen Climate Classification sub-type for this climate is Dfc (Dry-Summer Continental Subarctic Climate).
+The climate type is dominated by the winter season, a long, bitterly cold period with short, clear days, relatively little precipitation in the form of rain, but massive amounts in the form of snow, and low humidity.
+The Köppen Climate Classification sub-type for this climate is Dfc (Continental Subarctic Climate).
+The record snowfall amount was 415 inches in the 1977/1978 winter season.